-Writing Center instructors aim to teach students, in all disciplines (except for Comm-A courses) and at all levels, to become more effective writers.
+Writing Center instructors aim to teach students in all disciplines (except for Comm-A courses) and at all levels to become more effective writers.

 Online Writing Center

 We offer one of the most comprehensive online writing centers in the country.
-Our website offers detailed information about the Writing Center, descriptions and schedules for our classes, academic writing handouts, instruction via email, and online conferences.
+Our website offers detailed information about the Writing Center, descriptions and schedules for our workshops, academic writing handouts, instruction via email, and online conferences.

 The Writing Center offers a wide variety of noncredit classes for undergraduate and graduate students that review basic principles of writing and introduce common forms of academic writing.